-As required by section 31(1)(b) of the Public Finance and Audit Act 1987 and Schedule 3 section 6 (2) of the Second-hand Vehicles Dealers Act 1995, I have audited the financial report of Second-hand Vehicles Compensation Fund for the financial year ended 30 June 2022.
+As required by section 31(1)(b) of the Public Finance and Audit Act 1987, I have audited the financial report of Second-hand Vehicles Compensation Fund for the financial year ended 30 June 2023.

 My objectives are to obtain reasonable assurance about whether the financial report as a whole is free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes my opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with Australian Auditing Standards will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of this financial report.